Digital Art and Design in the Gaming Industry

 You will learn what an audience likes, how to design what they like and just discuss what you love with like-minded people.

 The best way to get inspiration for gaming design is by surrounding yourself with great design work.
-Following Instagram pages with great artwork is a great way to start.
-Listening to podcasts from industry experts is also a great way to learn from professionals in the field.
+Following Instagram pages with great artwork is a good way to start.
+Listening to podcasts from industry experts is also a nice way to learn from professionals in the field.

 Instagram Pages for Gaming Designers: